 - be an Australian/New Zealand citizen or permanent visa holder

-- be expecting or have achieved a minimum ATAR of 98.5 (or equivalent admissions rank).
-Students expecting an ATAR of 97 or above are strongly encouraged to apply.
-No bonus points (except Educational Access Scheme http://www.mq.edu.au/study/admissions/how-to-apply/applying/bonus-points/educational-access-scheme) will be considered.
+- be expecting or have achieved a minimum selection rank of 98.5 (which includes a maximum of 5 Educational Access Scheme adjustment points, if eligible).
+Students expecting a selection rank of 97 or above are strongly encouraged to apply.
+No adjustment points (except Educational Access Scheme) will be considered for this requirement.